DIY Solar Bunkend Covers will reduce the temperature inside your PopUp Camper or Hybrid Trailer.

 DIY Solar Bunkend Covers Tutorial

-All the supplies that you will need can be found at the bottom of the post or shop for them on Amazon.
+All the supplies that you will need can be found at the bottom of the post or you can find them all listed here on Amazon.

 We stuck the adhesive velcro to the underside of the lip of the front and back of the trailer roof.
 We used this strong Velcro for this RV Awning Hack.

 Just raise the roof a few inches and put the cover in place before raising it the rest of the way.